 What is Value Added Tax (VAT)?

-Value Added Tax is charged on supply of taxable goods or services made or provided in Kenya and on importation of taxable goods or services into Kenya.
+Value Added Tax (VAT) is a consumer tax charged on the supply and importation of taxable goods or services made in Kenya.

 Who should register for VAT?